Applied Music Classes

 Voice Class I - II - For students with no previous formal training in voice.
 Two fifty-five minute class sessions per week plus individual work with instructor as needed.

-Musical Improvisation - This course presents the basics of musical improvisation technique.
+Musical Improvisation - This studio presents the basics of musical improvisation technique.
 Basic jazz music theory (scales, chords) and brief historical coverage of famed improvisers (Ella, Bird, Trane, Miles, et al.) will also be included.
 Extensive in-class student demonstrations of improvisation skills will be expected.
-Practice/goal oriented jam session time outside of class is expected - 5+ hours per week is recommended.
+Practice/goal oriented jam session time outside of class is expected - 3+ hours per week is recommended.

 Choral Union - Performs larger choral works to develop vocal ability, sight reading, diction skills, and musicianship.
 One major on-campus performance per semester.